-I am delighted to be serving for a second year as the Director of one QSI’s newest schools, QSI International School of Djibouti.
+It is an honor to serve a third year as the Director of one QSI’s newest schools, QSI International School of Djibouti.
 In August of 2016 the school opened with 11 students; today we have close to 40 students, representing eight different nationalities.
 The extraordinary growth here at QSI International School of Djibouti is a testimony to the dedication and commitment of our teaching staff.
+Djibouti is a young nation, and a place of unique opportunities.
+I am eager to see what surprises and adventures this (our 3rd) year holds!

 To be an educator is a privilege.
 I believe that those of us fortunate enough to be educators at international schools have a unique opportunity to shape the leaders of tomorrow.
 The young men and women coming through our classrooms will be leaders, whether in their “native” country or some other nation.
 It is our privilege and our responsibility to prepare them for leadership by helping them achieve success for all.